 The class of models that the hmmm package enables us to deal with is wide since the complete hierarchical marginal models are a generalization of several models proposed in the literature of categorical data analysis.
 For example, log-linear models are HMM models where all the interactions are defined within the joint distribution.
 The Bergsma and Rudas (2002) marginal models are HMM models where the interactions of log-linear type are defined in different marginal distributions.
-Bartolucci et al. (2007) proposed an extension of the Bergsma and Rudas HMM models involving more general types of interactions, while Glonek and McCullagh (1995) multivariate logistic models are HMM models which use all the marginal distributions.
+Bartolucci et al. (2007) proposed an extension of the Bergsma and Rudas HMM models involving more general types of interactions, while Glonek and McCullagh (1995) multivariate logistic models are HMM models which use all the marginal distributions and the parameters are the highest order interactions that can be defined within every marginal distribution.